ErikBjare/ErikBjare.github.io/_wiki/after-democracy.md

 ### Participatory vs. Deliberative

-> *'Religion and politics', as the old saying goes, 'should never be discussed in mixed company.'And yet fostering discussions that cross lines of political difference has long been a central concern of political theorists.
-More recently, it has also become a cause célèbre for pundits and civic-minded citizens wanting to improve the health of American democracy.
-But only recently have scholars begun empirical investigations of where and with what consequences people interact with those whose political views differ from their own.
-Hearing the Other Side examines this theme in the context of the contemporary United States.
-It is unique in its effort to link political theory with empirical research.
-Drawing on her empirical work, Mutz suggests that it is doubtful that an extremely activist political culture can also be a heavily deliberative one.*
+> 'Religion and politics', as the old saying goes, 'should never be discussed in mixed company.'And yet fostering discussions that cross lines of political difference has long been a central concern of political theorists.
+More recently, it has also become a cause célèbre for pundits and civic-minded citizens wanting to improve the health of American democracy. [...]
+Drawing on her empirical work, Mutz suggests that it is doubtful that an extremely activist political culture can also be a heavily deliberative one.
 >
-> – Summary of [Hearing the Other Side: Deliberative versus Participatory Democracy](https://www.amazon.com/Hearing-Other-Side-Deliberative-Participatory/dp/0521612284) by Diana C. Mutz
+> – Summary of [Deliberative versus Participatory Democracy](https://www.amazon.com/Hearing-Other-Side-Deliberative-Participatory/dp/0521612284) by Diana C. Mutz

+The above seems to claim there is actual evidence that [Politics is the Mind-killer](http://lesswrong.com/lw/gw/politics_is_the_mindkiller/).

 ## Futarchy